 But if you’re choosy, there are numerous pros and cons to each skill.
 One of the most significant differences between the two is the time it requires of the person who is doing the embroidery work.

 Hand embroidery can more than double your project time, obviously, because a machine works much faster than a human being.
 It’s typical of crafters who are selling items in the mass market to use a machine as productivity and efficiency are the order of the day.
 But someone who occasionally embroiders a blanket for their new niece, or a pillow to give to their neighbor, will probably consider hand embroidery, if they have the time to devote to it.
 Remember your 4th-grade Science Fair project that took you three weeks to complete?
 You came home from school every day and ran straight into your garage to begin working on it.
 You took extra time and care to create the perfect project because you wanted to get a good grade, and you wanted to make your teacher (and hopefully your parents) happy and proud.

 The same concept applies to hand embroidery.
 If you have the time and the patience, and you want to make something crafted lovingly by your own hands, then hand embroidery is the way to go.
 Another significant difference between the two methods is cost, not only in terms of supplies and machinery, but retail cost as well.
-For instance, a machine-embroidered jacket might cost $50, while its hand-embroidered counterpart costs nearly double.
+For instance, a machine-embroidered jacket might cost a bit more, while its hand-embroidered counterpart costs nearly double.
 The increased cost is directly related to the time involved in the creation of the product.

 Hand-embroidered pieces require intricate and personalized design and creation and are quite often sold at considerable cost in the retail market.